Linaro/website/_posts/current/blog/2023-07-03-linaro-contributions-to-the-6-4-linux-kernel-release.md

 In this blog, we asked the Linaro Engineers featured in LWN’s list of most active developers to the 6.4 Kernel Release to talk about their contributions.

 {% include image.html path="/assets/images/content/most-active-6.4-kernel-release-developers2.png" alt="Most active 6.4 Kernel Release Developers" %}

+## Krzysztof Kozlowski

+In the v6.4 kernel, Krzysztof contributed Audio support for the Qualcomm SM8550 SoC: digital codecs, Soundwire controllers and respective DTS.
+He also added a Qualcomm QRD8550 board with that SoC.
+As with every cycle, Krzysztof was on a cleaning and fixing spree bringing Qualcomm SoC bindings and DTS files closer to full DT schema compliance.
+Krzysztof also worked on cleanups in Samsung SoC DTS and hardware monitoring drivers, tree-wide improvements of of_device_id table usage and fixes for 1-Wire subsystem, which he recently took as maintainer.

+With almost two hundred Reviewed-by credits for the Devicetree bindings, Krzysztof made it to the top reviewers list for this release.

+## Konrad Dybcio

+Konrad’s work this cycle mainly revolved around improving and cleaning up existing SoC drivers, fixing regressions, addressing some long-standing issues and laying some groundwork for larger patchsets coming next cycle.
+On top of that, he introduced support for the Qualcomm Robotics RB1 board.
+Konrad also reviewed tons of incoming patches.

+## Manivannan Sadhasivam

+In this release, Manivannan mostly worked on Qualcomm PCI and EDAC/LLCC drivers along with several devicetree fixes/improvements.
+Most notably, Manivannan reworked the PCI endpoint notifiers to a callback-based mechanism to pass the events from Endpoint controllers to function drivers.
+In addition, the PCI Root Complex (RC) support for Qualcomm SDX55 SoC was also added on top of a cleanup of the Qualcomm PCIe RC driver.
+Finally, Manivannan fixed the Qualcomm EDAC/LLCC drivers to use SoC specific register offsets instead of hardcoded offsets to fix the crash observed on SM8450 SoC.

+{% include image.html path="/assets/images/content/test-and-review-credits-in-6.4.png" alt="Test and review credits in 6.4" %}